 Milk Steaming Tips

-The key to getting a velvety smooth flat white is how you steam the milk.
+The key to getting a velvety smooth flat white is expertly steaming the milk.
 Steamed milk consists of three general components: hot liquid milk, large bubbles usually found on top, and a thin layer of microbubbles.
 The microbubble foam layer is the most important and is responsible for creating the smooth texture people love.
 Keeping the steam wand just barely under the milk’s surface is essential for creating the microfoam layer, and it takes some practice to get a consistent texture.

 If you haphazardly jam a steam wand into a cup of milk and wait, you will be disappointed with the results.
 A better technique is to use a spoon to continuously mix the large bubbles that form at the top down under the surface of the liquid milk in a back-and-forth folding motion.
 The goal is to wind up with a defined layer of microbubbles that won’t get lost in the drink.